-In February 2008, the Company obtained a commitment in principle for a \$150 million master secured revolving construction facility with a major commercial bank as lead agent, pursuant to which the Company will pledge certain of its development projects and redevelopment properties as collateral for borrowings thereunder.
-The facility will expire three years after the effective date, subject to a one-year extension option.
+In June 2008, the Company closed on a \$150 million master secured revolving construction facility with KeyBank, National Association as lead agent, pursuant to which the Company will pledge certain of its development projects and redevelopment properties as collateral for borrowings thereunder.
+The facility will expire in June 2011, subject to a one-year extension option.
 Borrowings under the facility will bear interest at LIBOR plus a spread of 225 bps.
 Advances under the facility will be calculated at the lesser of 70% of aggregate project costs, 70% of "as stabilized" appraised values, or costs incurred in excess of a 30% equity requirement on the part of the Company.
 The facility also requires an unused portion fee of 15 bps.
-The syndication process applicable to the facility has been substantially completed, subject to normal documentation and lender due diligence with respect to the collateral properties, all expected to be completed during the second quarter of 2008.
-The Company expects to use this facility to fund in part its development activities in 2008 and subsequent years.
-There can be no assurance, however, that the Company will either complete the master secured revolving construction facility, or that it will complete the facility on the terms described.
+The Company plans to use this facility to fund in part its development activities in 2008 and subsequent years.
+In order to draw funds under this construction facility, the Company must meet certain pre-leasing and other conditions.

-Note 6.
+Note 5.
 Subsequent Events